LawG4/LawG4.github.io.old/_posts/Blog/2021-01-30-Nintendo-Wii-Hello-World.md

 sudo (dkp-)pacman -S wii-dev
 ```

+On Linux, devkit installs a script to /etc/profile.d/devkit-env.sh, which will automatically set the necessary environment variables when you log in.
+These should be fine, but if you've installed to a custom location, then you will need to edit this file.
+After ensuring the environment variables are set correctly, log out and log back in to set your environment variables.
+On macOS you will need to reboot your device.
+ To ensure that this page always links to up to date information I will also include the links to devkit's [getting started](https://devkitpro.org/wiki/Getting_Started) page and their [pacman explanation](https://devkitpro.org/wiki/devkitPro_pacman).
 ## Building Examples
-Navigate to the location that you installed devkitPro, and you'll find a folder called /examples/wii/.
-Open a terminal in this location, and enter the command:
+Navigate to the location that you installed devkitPro *(on Linux this should be /opt/devkitpro/)* and you'll find a folder called /examples/wii/.
+Copy the Wii examples folder to wherever you plan to be developing, open a terminal in your folder *(Windows users use ctrl + shift + right click > Open PowerShell here)* and enter the command:
 ```console
 make
 ```
 Those familiar with Linux development will know this command well, however Windows developers might not be quite so sure.
 When calling a compiler command there are certain arguments that need to be passed, such as which libraries to link against.
 Make files automate that process, so that you don't have to specify command line arguments every single time.
 Usually make would not be a command availble on Windows, but the adition of the MySys environment allows for calling make.
+Note, on Windows, be careful which terminal emulator you use; I found gitbash had a conflicting version of cygwin.dll, but Powershell and Cmder both worked fine.

 Calling make in this location activates the makefile, which will loop through all the examples and build all of the Wii examples.
 Inside each example folder, you'll find a .dol and a .elf file.
 The .dol file is the raw binary file, the .elf file is the output of the linker.